mvolkmann/context-easy/README.md

 # context-easy

+This provides the easiest way to manage state in a React application.
-This is a module for React that implements a Context API Provider.
+It implements a Context API Provider.
 This Provider can manage all the state for a React application and is highly generic, making it suitable for any application.